freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/scientific-computing-with-python-projects/polygon-area-calculator.md

 # --description--

 You will be <a href="https://replit.com/github/freeCodeCamp/boilerplate-polygon-area-calculator" target="_blank" rel="noopener noreferrer nofollow">working on this project with our Replit starter code</a>.

-After importing the project on Replit, you will see a `.replit` window.
-Select `Use run command` and click the `Done` button.
+-   Start by Importing the project on Replit.
+-   Next, you will see a `.replit` window.
+-   Select `Use run command` and click the `Done` button.

 # --instructions--